Key Takeaways

 Executive functions (the brain’s management system) are significantly impaired in ADHD.
 These functions include working memory, flexible thinking, planning, and, perhaps most importantly for anger management, inhibition control.
 When these systems don’t work efficiently, emotional regulation suffers.

-For someone with ADHD, the crucial pause between feeling an emotion and acting on it can be dramatically shortened or absent.
+For someone with ADHD, the pause between feeling an emotion and acting on it can be dramatically shortened or absent.
 This makes it challenging to engage in the mental steps required for anger management: recognizing the emotion, objectively evaluating the situation, considering the consequences, and choosing an appropriate response.

 These executive function challenges explain why traditional advice like “just calm down” or “think before you act” can be frustratingly ineffective for those with ADHD.
 Their brains literally process emotional information differently.